Theodoros Roussopoulos

-Studies

-He studied at the Laboratory of Professional Journalism (Εργαστήρι Επαγγελματικής Δημοσιογραφίας), before continuing with a course in Journalism at the Oxford Academy.
-He is a graduate of the Hellenic Open University, where he attended the Department for the Study of Greek Culture of the Faculty of Humanities.
-He is a PhD graduate to The University of Edinburgh since 2014.
-His dissertation in history is about the ethnic identity of the Greeks in Venice.
-Identity Disputes and Politics at the End of The 17th Century is its title.
+Theodoros Roussopoulos (Θεόδωρος Ρουσόπουλος; born 13 September 1963) is a Greek journalist, politician and university professor.
+He entered politics in 2000 and served as the Minister of State and Government Spokesman from 7 March 2004 to 23 October 2008.
+He is currently an adjunct professor at the European University Cyprus, a Member of the Hellenic Parliament, and the President of the Parliamentary Assembly of the Council of Europe.

 Career in Journalism

 His journalism career begin in 1981 in the daily newspaper Eleftherotypia, where he remained until 1994.
 During this time, he also contributed to the monthly Elle magazine.
-He is a founding member of Mega Channel TV station, for which he worked from 1989 to 1999 as an editor in chief and political analyst.
+He is a founding member of Mega Channel TV station, for which he worked from 1989 to 1999 as an editor-in-chief and political analyst.
 He also produced the "7+7" documentary program.
 From 1987 to 1989, he contributed to Athena 98.4 FM radio station as a founding member and, in 1999, to Star Channel TV station.
 He has also contributed from 1994 to 1999 to Messimvrini newspaper and Kathimerini newspaper as an analyst.
 In 1987 he was a member of the committee of ethics at "Piraeus Channel 1" and he is currently a publisher at Enastron publications.

-He is the recipient of the annual award from the "Botsis Foundation" for journalism as well as the friendship award from the Union of Turkish Journalists for the "Best European Television Program".

 Political career

-His political career began in 2000 with his appointment as New Democracy Spokesman and Press Representative.
+His political career began in 2000 with his appointment as New Democracy spokesman and press representative.
 After the 2004 general election, he was appointed as Minister of State and Government Spokesman by incoming Prime Minister Kostas Karamanlis.

 As Minister of State, Roussopoulos was responsible for the Secretariat General of Communication and the Secretariat General of Information, which, since its abolition in 2004, incorporated the functions of Ministry of the Press and Mass Media.

 In addition to his committee assignments, Rousopoulos has been a member of the Greek delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2019.
 In the Assembly, he serves on the Committee on Migration, Refugees and Displaced Persons (since 2019); the Sub-Committee on Refugee and Migrant Children and Young People (since 2022); the Sub-Committee on Diasporas and Integration (since 2022); the Sub-Committee on Migrant Smuggling and Trafficking in Human Beings (since 2022); and the Sub-Committee on Education, Youth and Sport (since 2019).

+In 2024, Roussopoulos, a member of the New Democracy delegation, was elected as President of the Assembly for a one-year term.
+Like the rest of his delegation, he is part of the European People's Party group within the Assembly.
+As reaction to the cancellation of presidential elections in Romania he requested an urgent report by the Venice Commission about the conditions under which a constitutional court can invalidate elections drawing from the recent Romanian case.
+In January 2025 he was reelected with support from all five political groups and all its 612 Members.